postmanlabs/labs-docs/src/pages/postman-api-client/grpc-client/grpc-request-interface.md

 ### Request information

 The request information pane shows additional details about the request like request ID and when it was created.

+## Next step

+Now that you understand all the basic interface elements, go ahead and [create a grpc request on Postman](postman-api-client/grpc-client/first-grpc-request).